 While the ski resorts in Utah are a major tourist destination during the winter months, visitors from across the world also visit our state during the summer season.
 From the Rocky Mountains in the north to the red rock scenery in the south, Utah becomes a popular destination for motorcycle enthusiasts.

 Unfortunately, as more motorcyclists take to the roads, it also leads to an increase of motorcycle accidents.
 Depending on the situation, these accidents can be just as dangerous for the motorcyclist as they are for any motorists involved.
+If you are a motorist you can protect yourself from false claims by using a dashcam from Blackboxmycar.

 The biggest danger for motorcyclist comes when traveling at high speeds with larger vehicles.
 While wearing a helmet is always a wise choice, motorcycle laws in Utah do not require helmets for riders over the age of 18.
 Abrupt changes in traffic congestion or speeds can cause a serious threat for motorcyclist, even when they are using proper helmets and protective body coverings.